matthodan/jekyll-asset-pipeline/README.md

   end
   ```

   The above code adds a CoffeeScript converter.
-You can name a converter anything as long as it inherits from `JAPR::Converter`.
+You can name a converter anything as long as it inherits from `JekyllAssetPipeline::Converter`.
 The `self.filetype` method defines the type of asset a converter will process (e.g. `.coffee` for CoffeeScript) based on the extension of the raw asset file.
 A `@content` instance variable that contains the raw content of our asset is made available within the converter.
 The converter should process this content and return the processed content (as a string) via a `convert` method.

 2. If you haven't already, you should now install any dependancies that are required by your converter.
 In our case, we need to install the `coffee-script` gem.